 Philip joined Watsi on September 8th, 2014.
-Five years ago, Philip became the 296th member to automatically support a new Watsi patient every month.
-Since then, 5,292 more people have become monthly donors!
-Philip's most recent donation traveled 8,700 miles to support Gibson, a young boy from Tanzania, to fund burn contracture release surgery.
+Eight years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Philip's most recent donation traveled 8,500 miles to support Ruth, a hardworking small business owner from Kenya, to fund a hysterectomy.